 If you are looking for more detailed advice on the care of Tiger Barb, what they should eat, how to breed them and what fish will go well with you.
 I have done a complete guide on this below;

 Tiger Barb – Quick Stats

 If you are looking for a playful fish, that swims quickly around the tank then the Tiger Barb is perfect.
 They originate in Borneo, Malaysia, Thailand, and Cambodia.

 It is also possible to find them in Singapore, Australia, and the United States, however, they are not native to these countries.

 One of the things that set this fish apart from others and where its name comes from is the black vertical stripes.
 This combined with the yellow body, really makes it look like an underwater tiger!

 Now you are however no longer restricted to orange bodies, there have been a lot of different color variations due to breeding.
-These include green, black, red, albino and even pink.
-The black stripes look just as good on these colors.
+These include green, black, red, albino, and even pink.
+The black stripes look just as good in these colors.

 As already mentioned the care for the Tiger Barb Fish is pretty easy.
 Since they only grow to around 3 inches, you can normally house them in a wide range of tank sizes (perfect if you don’t have a really big tank)

 On average the lifespan if the Tiger Barb is 6 years, however, this can vary from 5-10 years.
 The key is to make sure the aquarium is set up right, they are getting a varied diet and have plenty of compatible tank mates.